 Ph.D.
 University of California, Davis, 1975

-Along with his academic responsibilities, Professor Gerston appears regularly as the political analyst at NBC Bay Area (the NBC television in northern California).
-He has also appeared on NBC Nightly News, CNN, PBS, and BBC.
-More than 100 of his op-ed columns have been published in leading newspapers, including the San Jose Mercury News, San Francisco Chronicle, and Los Angeles Times.
+Along with his academic responsibilities, Gerston appears each week as the political analyst at NBC Bay Area (the NBC television station in northern California).
+He has also appeared on NBC Nightly News, CBS Evening News, CNN, PBS, and BBC.
+More than 125 of his op-ed columns have been published in leading newspapers, including the San Jose Mercury News, San Francisco Chronicle, and Los Angeles Times.

-A sought-after motivational speaker, Larry Gerston speaks several times each year on empowerment, political engagement, policy issues, and related topics.
-He has a unique ability to passionately put complex issues into an understandable perspective.
+A sought-after motivational speaker, Larry Gerston speaks on empowerment, citizen engagement, American elections, contemporary policy issues, and related topics.
+He has the unique ability to passionately put complex issues into an understandable perspective.

 When not teaching or writing, Professor Gerston consults in media training, crisis management, and strategic thinking.
 His Twitter handle is @lgerston.